Romania PM's alliance tops EU vote

 In Romania, Ponta's alliance was trailed by the Liberal Party, his former allies who split from the ruling alliance earlier this year and got 14.9 percent of the votes on Sunday.

-Opposition centre-right Democrat Liberals won 12.3 percent.
+Opposition center-right Democrat Liberals won 12.3 percent.
 Voter turnout stood at a little over 32 percent.

 Romania holds a presidential election in November.